 Your data is out there.
 While APIs are making access to data easier, they also make it extremely easy for people to come after your data.
-If enterprises do not take the appropriate steps to secure their APIs and lay down well-defined processes surrounding API development, their data is at risk.
+If enterprises do not take the appropriate steps for API security and lay down well-defined processes surrounding API development, their data is at risk.
 This holiday season presented some marquee security breaches, with Snapchat being the most interesting.
 While hackers only filched phone numbers, the incident reveals the risks when API providers are lax about addressing core security and governance issues in the race of being the first to provide innovative functionality and yes, often attractive eye-popping valuations.
 The frightening disregard for security and underestimating the importance of mature SDLC and governance processes is something that can come back to haunt these companies.

-In August, the computer security research firm Gibson Security warned Snapchat about vulnerabilities that exposed them to the threat of a hack.
+In August, the computer security research firm Gibson Security warned Snapchat about API vulnerabilities that exposed them to the threat of a hack.
 Snapchat apparently did not heed this warning, and subsequently had hackers compromise its API security and use it to look up 4.6 million phone numbers and user names.
 Snapchat did implement some basic security, but it was not at a level that serious security professionals would recommend for such a high profile service.
 Their measures included some basic SSL and token hashing.
 They used a hardcoded shared secret key, which was a simple string constant in the app.

 We are living in an age where computing and hacking resources are easily and cheaply available to people who can break into your valuable or seemingly invaluable data for either noble or savage reasons.
 Hackers can exploit the same big data techniques that enterprises use to find a needle in a haystack and pilfer valuable insights from what might seem like harmless data.

 In order to mitigate API security risks, enterprises can implement an enterprise-grade API Management platform that includes a hardened API Gateway.
-API Management platforms provide API security, protecting sensitive data while allowing access to authorized Apps and users.
+API Management platforms provide API security, protecting sensitive data while allowing access to authorized apps and users.
 They provide capabilities like message encryption, OAuth, built-in PKI and key distribution, as well as first and last mile security.
 Not only do enterprise need to secure and encrypt their APIs, they also need to take measures to prevent and isolate messages that contain malware or scripts that could potentially compromise an enterprise backend infrastructure.

 Simple steps like API rate limiting and API monitoring can be taken to prevent callers from bombarding the API.
 API Licensing mechanisms can be put in place to throttle the number of approved calls from a specific developer or app.
 In case of Snapchat, the compromising app did a bulk query on obtained access to 4.6 million phone numbers and user names.
 There were no rate limits placed on the Snapchat API.
 Also rate limiting should be imposed on all kind of APIs, public, private and test APIs, as you can never be certain as to where a hacker might find a hole.

 Making this happen involves selecting the right API management solution.
 That solution needs to work across and connect each stage of the complete API Lifecycle.
 If it can’t, the organization risks working on compliance in an incoherent way that invites lapses in control.
 Stakeholders connected to the API have to be able to communicate with one another through the platform, including people and entities that are external to the organization that is publishing the API.
 API Lifecycle Management, as embraced by the complete organization, is inextricably linked to attaining the strategic outcomes promised by APIs while ensuring that compliance risks remain minimized.

-SOA Software’s API Management Platform, API Gateway and Lifecycle Manager for APIs provide a comprehensive solution for managing, publishing, monetizing and securing APIs and services across their entire lifecycle, significantly eliminating the risks to an organizations business.
+Akana's API Management Platform, API Gateway and Lifecycle Manager for APIs provide a comprehensive solution for managing, publishing, monetizing and securing APIs and services across their entire lifecycle, significantly eliminating the risks to an organizations business.
 With built in enterprise security, integration with identity management systems, message security, data and threat protection and a comprehensive API Lifecycle solution, you can confidently expose APIs, both internally and externally, while preventing the kind of vulnerabilities and SDLC process snafu’s that were experienced by some of the companies during the last holiday season.